Quick summary

-Bank fraud is one of the biggest threats facing the financial services industry – putting firms at risk of significant financial losses, penalties and reputational damage.
+Bank fraud is one of the biggest threats facing the financial services industry today – putting firms at risk of significant financial losses, penalties and reputational damage.
+Figures show cybercriminals stole £1.17bn through banking fraud and scams in 2024, with £451m of this accounting for Authorised Push Payment (APP) fraud, where the victim has been tricked into handing over money.

 Compliance and L&D teams are at the forefront of fraud prevention, setting and enforcing policies and helping employees to develop the skills and knowledge to identify and act on risks.